xinlijia/web-avalon/README.md

-# A web app of board game: The Resistance: Avalon
+# A web-based card substite app of board game - The Resistance: Avalon

-This is a card substite app